codeVana/react-native-weather/README.md

 or crazy idea.

 Try it out:
-Get an API key from forecast.io
+1. Get an API key from forecast.io
-Go to http://rnplay.org and put in the Code
+2. Go to http://rnplay.org create a login
-See the app rendering
+3. Put in the Code and See the app rendering

 Extend:
   1. The App is currently hard coded to use Portland in the API call for forecast.io, try to change it